 We have consistently committed to supporting refugees in Cambridge to resettle and feel safe, welcome and part of our community.
 We work closely with local community groups and voluntary organisations, and have been helped with offers of private-rented and housing association properties.

-‘Voices of Hope and Compassion’ event
+‘Voices of Hope and Compassion’ event in Refugee Week 2025

-- Sunday 22 June, 4 to 5.30pm at the Corn Exchange
+- Sunday 22 June 2025 at the Corn Exchange

 - Selfies and book signing with Michael Rosen before and after

-The children have also learned about the continuing difficulties survivors and refugees face as they try to build new homes and recover from the trauma of their experiences.
+The children also learned about the continuing difficulties survivors and refugees face as they try to build new homes and recover from the trauma of their experiences.

 Refugee fundraising and Michael Rosen book signing